-\subsubsection{Cuckoo search algorithm}
+\subsubsection{Cuckoo Search Algorithm}

-Cuckoo Search Algorithm (CS) is a nature-inspired optimization algorithm based on breeding behaviour of cuckoo birds in the nests of other birds.
-CS incorporates the levy flights which means random walk of step size following heavy-tailed probability distribution which is helpful in escaping the local optima.
-Hence, CS is more suitable and efficient than other swarm algorithms \cite{28}.
-The nonlinear system in CS can be represented as follows,
+The Cuckoo Search Algorithm (CS) is a nature-inspired optimization algorithm based on the brood parasitic breeding behavior of cuckoo birds, which lay their eggs in the nests of other host birds.
+CS incorporates Lévy flights, representing random walks with step sizes following a heavy-tailed probability distribution, enabling efficient exploration of the search space and effective escaping from local optima.
+Consequently, CS demonstrates superior performance compared to many other swarm intelligence algorithms~\cite{28}.
+The nonlinear update system in CS is expressed as

-where, $\alpha > 0$ is the step size scaling factor which is user defined parameter.
+where $\alpha > 0$ is a user-defined step size scaling factor.

-\subsubsection{Genetic algorithm}
+\subsubsection{Genetic Algorithm}